 Department changes from Indigenous to Aboriginal

-The Western Australian Government is replacing the word ‘Indigenous’ with the word ‘Aboriginal’.
-The State Opposition has said this is an expense waste of time.
-But others do not think so.
+The State Government is replacing the word ‘Indigenous’ with the word ‘Aboriginal’ in its department in a move the Opposition has labelled an expensive waste of time.

-The Department of Indigenous Affairs will now be known as the Department of Aboriginal Affairs.
+As part of a number of departmental changes, the agency will now be known as the Department of Aboriginal Affairs.

-Minister for Affairs Affairs, Peter Collier said it was self-evident there was a strong preference among Aboriginal peoples for the use of the word Aboriginal.
+However, the Minister Peter Collier says since then, it has become clear there is a strong preference for the use of the word Aboriginal.

-“Even though it may seem semantics and may be in terms of the challenges that face Aboriginal people, to Aboriginal people it was very significant,” he said to ABC online.
+“Even though it may seem semantics and may be minor in terms of the challenges that face Aboriginal people, to Aboriginal people it was very significant,” he said.

-“So the change reflects the will of Aboriginal people across Western Australia and I’m delighted we have made that change.”
+“So the change reflects the will of Aboriginal people across Western Australia and I’m delighted we’ve made that change.”

-“As I go around WA no one demands that the department has its name changed,” he said to ABC online.
+“As I go around WA no one demands that the department has its name changed,” he said.

-“We talk about health, we talk about education and the Minister, the best he can come up with is to change the name of the department,” said Mr Wyatt.
+“We talk about health, we talk about education and the Minister, the best he can come up with is to change the name of the department.